Moving Kinship at Merton Arts Space

 The bespoke choreographic material is being also being developed for a dance theatre work-in-progress: I’ve Lost You Only To Discover That I Have Gone Missing touring London during the Autumn 2017.

-Below is a short video documenting the South West London Participatory Dances that took place this year at Merton Arts Space and St George’s Hospital.
+Below is a short video documenting an early South West London Hub pilot that took place during 2017 at Merton Arts Space and St George’s Hospital.
 The video includes reflections from participants and dancers.

 ‘The Participatory Dances allowed the bodies to speak the feelings and emotion which cannons be described by any words‘.
 Aneta, Dancer